adibice1/ip/docs/README.md

 ## Viewing Your Tasks

-Dibo can display your tasks in the form of a schedule, making it easier to see what’s coming up.
+Dibo can display your tasks in the form of a list, making it easier to see the total number of tasks.

 **Usage:**
 ```